Ever seen the Moon looking unusually huge? You've witnessed the Moon illusion. This is how it works

 Credit: Jeff Morgan / Getty Images

-You can check this for yourself the next time you witness the Moon looking unusually big while it's low down towards the horizon.
+Try it next time you witness the Moon illusion, when it looks big while low down near the horizon.

-Stretch your arm out and you'll find that you can still cover the lunar disc comfortably with your thumb, thus - momentarily at least - breaking the illusion.
+Stretch your arm out and you'll still be able to cover the Moon with your thumb, momentarily breaking the illusion.

-Or you could try photographing the Moon, capturing one image when it's close to the horizon and another when it's high in the sky.
+Or you could try and photograph the Moon, capturing one image when it's close to the horizon and another when it's higher.

 Keep your zoom settings the same for both photos, then compare them.
 You'll see that the apparent size of the Moon hasn't changed at all.
 It's all merely part of the illusion.